KC-7/python-quiz/README.md

 - I generated the ascii art headers using ---

 - I generated the css code for the web page background color using https://cssgradient.io/

+- I used Flaticon to get the quiz logo for the Favicon.